haagahelia/mobilecourse/docs/Networking/networking.md

 const [keyword, setKeyword] = useState('');
 const [repositories, setRepositories] = useState([]);
 ```
-- The following URL is used to get repositories by keyword.
-Response contains an `item` node that is array of repository objects and we will show the full name and description of each repository.
+The following URL is used to get repositories by keyword.
+Response contains an `item` node that is an array of repository objects.
+We will display both the full name and description of each repository.

 https://api.github.com/search/repositories?q={keyword}

 ![](img/github1.png)

-- The `return` statement includes `TextInput` and `Button` components.
+The `return` statement includes `TextInput` and `Button` components.
 The `TextInput` component allows users to input a keyword and we store it in the `keyword` state.
 The Button component triggers the execution of a fetch request when pressed.
 ```jsx
 return (
   <View style={styles.container}>